 The facility's PREA Compliance Manager is employed at a level to enact change regarding PREA related compliance.
-The PREA Compliance Manager reports directly to the facility's Warden concerning anything related to the facility's sexual abuse and sexual harassment prevention, detection and response efforts.
+The PREA Compliance Manager has direct access to the facility's Warden concerning anything related to the facility's sexual abuse and sexual harassment prevention, detection and response efforts.
 The facility's Warden designated the primary PREA Compliance Manager and an alternate PREA Compliance Manager.
 Both are designated on the facility's organizational chart.
 The Warden sent an inter Office Memorandum to the PREA Office designating both positions.
-The secondary PREA Compliance Manager serves as the facility's Correctional Captain.
+The secondary PREA Compliance Manager serves as the facility's Associate Warden of Custody.

 The Auditor conducted formal interviews with offenders.
 Interviews revealed the offender population was able to articulate information to the Auditor based on the agency's education efforts.
-The population interviewed stated they have received an education at the processing center and was provided written information upon arrival at the Avery Mitchell Correctional Institution.
+The population interviewed stated they have received an education at the processing center and was provided written information upon arrival at the Tyrrell Prison Work Farm.
 Offenders that have been incarcerated at other NCDPS facilities stated they have received education and information at each facility.
-The majority of offenders informed the Auditor staff are responsive to the population.
+Offenders informed the Auditor staff are responsive to the needs of the population.
 Each offender was asked if he felt safe in the facility.
-Most offenders stated they feel safe in the facility.
+Each offender stated they feel safe in the facility.
 Offenders understand their rights and how to report allegations of sexually abuse and sexually harassment.
+The population interviewed appeared to be well educated.

 The Auditor conducted formal interviews with randomly selected staff.
-The Auditor determined the facility's staff had been educated and retained the knowledge provided through agency training.
+The Auditor determined the facility's staff have been educated and retained the knowledge provided through agency training.
 Each staff member understands the agency's policies and procedures for preventing, detecting and responding to sexual abuse and sexual harassment.
 Each staff member has been trained within the previous 12 months.
 The agency trains its staff on an annual basis.
 Staff informed the Auditor they receive additional PREA training between their required annual PREA trainings.
+Staff informed the Auditor supervisors discuss PREA related material during staff "line ups" on a routine basis.

 The agency's leadership supports subordinate staff efforts and ideas towards compliance with the Prison Rape Elimination Act.
 The command staff maintain an "open door" policy.
 Staff interviewed by the Auditor felt confident they could discuss any issue with the command staff.
 The facility's command staff are required to conduct and document regular unannounced tours throughout all facility areas.
+Offenders informed the Auditor command staff, including the Warden hold monthly meetings with the population to allow offenders to discuss and issues or concerns they may have.

-The Auditor conducted a thorough review of the agency and facility policies, procedures, organizational charts and conducted interviews with staff and offenders.
+The Auditor conducted review of the agency and facility policies, procedures, Inner Office Memorandum, organizational charts and conducted interviews with staff and offenders.
 The Auditor determined the North Carolina Department of Public Safety has developed an appropriate zero-tolerance policy that includes its prevention, detection and response approaches towards allegations of sexual abuse and sexual harassment.
 The agency has designated appropriate staff members that have sufficient time, authority and effort to develop, implement and oversee PREA efforts.
-The Avery Mitchell Correctional Institution has successfully created a zero-tolerance culture in the facility.
+The Tyrrell Prison Work Farm has successfully created a zero-tolerance culture in the facility.
 Though not required, the agency employs three PREA Program Analysts to supervise PREA compliance in their assigned region.
 The facility has designated a primary and alternate PREA Compliance Manager.
-The Auditor determined the NCDPS exceeds the requirements of this standard.
+The Auditor determined the NCDPS exceeds the requirements of this standard at the Tyrrell Prison Work Farm.